 Choosing to dedicate the next few years of your life towards a PhD is no light decision.
 Not only will it require you to dedicate an extensive amount of your personal time, but you’ll also need to consider how you’ll fund it.
 This raises the question, how much does a PhD cost in the UK?

 The cost of a PhD can be divided into three key areas; tuition fees, living expenses and research expenditures.
 The combined cost of these are approximately £20,000 per year for UK students and can increase to over £40,000 per year for international students.
 A more in-depth breakdown of these costs can be found below.
 We’ve also compared these costs to other countries and outlined the various methods available to you to fund your PhD studies.

-For UK and EU students, the tuition fee for a PhD varies between £3,000 to £6,000 per academic year.
-For 2020/21 programmes, most universities opt for £4,407 per year within this range.
+For UK ‘home’ students, the tuition fee for a PhD varies between £3,000 to £6,000 per academic year.
+For 2021/22 programmes, most universities opt for £4,500 per year within this range.
 Although this number may seem a little odd, it’s commonly adopted due to being the indicative rate set by UK Research and Innovation (UKRI) for UK universities.

-Unlike for UK and EU applicants, the rates for international students don’t align with the indicative level set by UKRI.
-Instead, international students will find that their tuition fees are higher than those of home students.
-For example, at the time of writing, the average annual PhD tuition charge at the University of Dundee is £4,530 for home students.
-This same average is £19,596 for international students.
+Unlike for UK applicants, the rates for international students don’t align with the indicative level set by UKRI.
+Following the implementation of Brexit, EU students now follow the same fee rates as other international students.
+International students will find that their tuition fees are higher than those of home students.
+For example, at the time of writing, the average annual PhD tuition charge at the University of Dundee is £4,486 for home students undertaking an Engineering PhD.
+This same average is £22,950 for international students.

 International applicants will also find that the fee for PhDs in STEM subjects are greater than those in non-STEM subjects.
 For example, at the University of Bristol, a doctorate degree in Mechanical Engineering costs £23,200 per year whilst a doctorate in Medieval Studies costs £18,300 per year.